Frequently Asked Questions

 Learning objectives:

-- After the course is over, you will be provided with a link for examination questions (open book written theory examination/quiz).
-The exam paper will consist about 35-40 questions (each carrying 1-3 marks) and we have combination of questions like – MCQ’s, fill-up the blanks, write in a sentence, write a short note on etc. The exam may take approximately 60 mins to 75 mins to complete.
+• After the course is over, you will be provided with a link for examination questions (open book written theory examination/quiz).
+The exam paper will consist about 45-50 multiple choice questions (MCQs each carrying 1 mark).
+Alternatively, the exam paper may consist about 35-40 questions (each carrying 1-3 marks) and we have combination of questions like – MCQ’s, fill-up the blanks, write in a sentence, write a short note on etc. The exam may take approximately 60 mins to 75 mins to complete.
 You are requested to complete this examination and submit the answers (online via the link itself) within two days of the completion of the course.
-Please note that the link will expire after 2 days.
+Please note that the exam link will expire after 2 days.
 Please let us know if you encounter any difficulty accessing the link.
-Dr Sholapurkar will mark your papers within a week to 10 days’ time.
-The delegates will have to pass the exam by obtaining at least 50% marks.
+Dr Sholapurkar will mark your papers within 2-4 days.
+The delegates will have to pass the exam by obtaining at least 75% marks.

 If you fail the exam, you need to re-do the exams and you will be charged a fee of AU$100 PLUS GST.
 The day and timing for re-doing the exams will be discussed and will be conducted at a time that suits both the delegate and Dr Sholapurkar.